Robust Maximum Capture Facility Location under Random Utility Maximization Models: Numerical Experiments

-We first solve MNL instances using Algorithm \ref{algo:MOA} and plot in Figure \ref{fig:MNL} the distributions of the objective values (i.e. expected captured demand) given by the solutions obtained from the four approaches.
-The first row of the figure shows the histograms for small $\epsilon$ ($\epsilon\leq0.08$) and we see that, under these small \textit{uncertainty levels}, the distributions given by the four approaches are quite similar and there is no clear advantage of the robust approach.
+\mtien{To further assess the performance of the robust approach, we pick instances of size $(|I|,m) = (100, 50)$ and plot, in Figure \ref{fig:MNL}, empirical distributions of the objective values given by the four approaches and utilities sampled from the uncertainty sets.
+More plots can be found in Appendix \ref{appd:exp}. } The first row of the figure shows the histograms for small $\epsilon$ ($\epsilon\leq0.08$).
+Under these small \textit{uncertainty levels}, the distributions given by the four approaches are quite similar and there is no clear advantage of the robust approach.
 This is an expected observation, as when $\epsilon$ is small, the corresponding uncertainty sets become small and $\bx^{\RO}$ should be close to $\bx^{\DET}$, $\bx^{\MDET}$, and $\bx^{\SA}$.
-When we increase $\epsilon$, the second row of Figure \ref{fig:MNL} shows clear differences between the four approaches.
-That is, the histograms given by $\bx^{\RO}$ always have higher peaks, lower variances, and shorter tails, as compared to the distributions from the other approaches.
-In terms of worst-case protection, the RO performs the best, followed by the SA and then the two deterministic approaches.
-This clearly demonstrates the capability of the RO approach in giving ``\textit{not-too-low}'' expected capture demands.
+When we increase $\epsilon$, the second row of Figure \ref{fig:MNL} shows clear differences between the four approaches. {That is, the distributions given by $\bx^{\RO}$ always have lower variances, and shorter tails, as compared to the those from the other approaches.} In terms of worst-case protection, the RO performs the best, followed by the SA and then the two deterministic approaches.
+This clearly demonstrates the capability of the RO approach in giving ``\textit{not-too-low}'' expected captured demands.
 Moreover, the protection against ``low'' objective values seems higher as $\epsilon$ increases.
 This is also an expected observation, as the RO and SA approaches are essentially designed for this purpose.
-We also observe that the two DET approaches perform better in terms of best-case scenarios, indicating a trade-off in being robust when making decisions under uncertainty.
+We also observe that the two DET approaches perform better in terms of best-case scenarios, indicating a trade-off of being conservative when making robust decisions under uncertainty.

+\mtien{Before moving to nested logit instances, we note that the robust MCP under MNL is relevant to the robust fractional 0-1 program studied in \cite{mehmanchi2020robust}.
+We provide a comparison with this work in Appendix \ref{sec:comp-meh}.}